-5.4 Action Phases & Schedule
+6.4 Action Phases & Schedule

 Emissions must be calculated on an annual basis.
 Schedules should clearly indicate the years in which a particular part or aspect of the action takes place.
-These timing considerations can also be important if it is necessary to adjust the schedule of an action to keep annual emissions below conformity threshold values.
-For EIAP and conformity purposes, the scope, schedule, timing, and location of all portions of the action must be clearly laid out.
-Additionally, the General Conformity Rule does not allow for phased schedules or spatially separated parts of an action (segmented into smaller actions) to avoid making a conformity determination.
+These timing considerations can also be important if it is necessary to adjust the schedule of an action to keep annual emissions below General Conformity threshold values.
+For EIAP and General Conformity purposes, the scope, schedule, timing, and location of all portions of the action must be clearly laid out.
+Additionally, the GCR does not allow for phased schedules or spatially separated parts of an action (segmented into smaller actions) to avoid making a conformity determination.

-5.4.1 Segmentation
+6.4.1 Segmentation